Generative AI Tools

 What should I do if I suspect the unauthorized use of AI tools?

 Instructors who suspect that a student has used generative artificial intelligence tools contrary to expectations should follow the standard academic misconduct process.
 If an instructor has a suspicion based on the student’s work, they should follow the procedure as they would for any misconduct allegation.
 Instructors should not rely on AI detectors to form the basis of an allegation of academic misconduct .
-If students have concerns about any allegations of academic misconduct against them, they can reach out to the Office of the Ombudsperson for Students, AMS Advocacy or SUO Advocacy.

 What are the recommendations for citing content developed by Generative AI if its use is permitted?